• Skip to primary navigation

 pot roast slices with potatoes and carrots on a white plate.

-Over the years Pot Roast evolved into a popular and comforting dish that was made in many of the European countries, before finally making its way to America.
-Where it became the Classic Recipe for the Sunday Dinner Pot Roast.
+Over the years, Pot Roast evolved into a popular and comforting dish that was made in many European countries before finally making its way to America, where it became the Classic Sunday Dinner Pot Roast.

 Ingredients to make Pot Roast